 Generally speaking, the aerobic exercise zone is 70-80% of your maximum heart rate.
 For example, if your maximum heart rate is 180 bpm, a cardio workout would ideally put your heart rate in the range of 126-144 bpm.

-In addition to these aforementioned benefits of aerobic exercises in general, low-impact cardio alternatives to running have the added benefit of minimizing stresses on joints.
+In addition to the above benefits of aerobic exercises2Agarwal, S. (2012).
+Cardiovascular benefits of exercise.
+International Journal of General Medicine, 5(5), 541. https://doi.org/10.2147/ijgm.s30113 in general, low-impact cardio alternatives to running minimize stress on your joints.

 #1: Walking

-Walking is certainly one of the simplest forms of aerobic exercise, but depending on your level of fitness, it can be difficult to get a vigorous cardio workout through walking, and even the most intense walking workouts rarely match the cardio intensity of running.
+Walking is certainly one of the simplest forms of aerobic exercise, but depending on your fitness level, it can be difficult to get a vigorous cardio workout through walking, and even the most intense walking workouts rarely match the cardio intensity of running.

-Wearing a weighted vest, carrying hand weights, and walking backward are also effective means of boosting the metabolic and cardiovascular demands of walking.
+Wearing a weighted vest, carrying hand weights, and walking backward are also effective ways to boost the metabolic and cardiovascular demands of walking.

-If you’re not walking on a treadmill where you can check your heart rate on the handrails, consider wearing a fitness watch or heart rate monitor for your walks to ensure you’re pushing yourself hard enough to get a decent cardio workout.
+If you’re not walking on a treadmill where you can check your heart rate on the handrails, consider wearing a fitness watch or heart rate monitor to ensure you’re pushing yourself hard enough to get a decent cardio workout.

 #2: Cycling